On Demand Child & Adolescent Workshop: Acculturation: Navigating the Paradox of Bicultural Identities in the South Asian Community

 The PowerPoint handout will be available for download.

-After downloading the handout, select NEXT to begin and watch the three-hour video.
+After downloading the handout, select NEXT to begin and watch the video.

 You may need to select play for the video to begin.